 Carlos Beltrán

 Another sensational Puerto Rican baseball player born in Manatí is Carlos Beltrán.
 The Kansas City Royals drafted this sensational outfielder in 1995, where he was awarded AL Rookie of the Year in 1999.
 Over his 20-season career with teams, including the Astros, Mets, and Yankees, Beltrán earned nine All-Star nods, three Gold Gloves, and two Silver Slugger Awards.
 Known for his well-rounded skills, he amassed over 2,700 hits, 400 home runs, and 300 steals — the highest success rate in stealing bases.
 During Beltrán's postseason, he contributed to the 2017 Astros' World Series victory.
-While he barely missed out on the Hall of Fame in 2023, he is back on the ballot for 2024.
+Now, his legacy is official: Beltrán was elected to the 2026 Hall of Fame, cementing his place among baseball's all-time greats.

 Yadier Benjamín Molina had a distinguished 19-season baseball career, earning numerous accolades, before retiring in 2022.
 (Photo from Getty Images.)